MatthewFisher126/MatthewFisher126/README.md

 ## Hello!

-I am a Data Scientist with a Data Science Masters Degree from University of Colorado, Boulder.
-Currently I work at the Colorado Center for Personalized Medicine where I help automate data pipelines and utilize machine learning to discover health disparities among patient groups.
+I am a Data Scientist with a Master’s Degree in Data Science from the University of Colorado, Boulder.
+Currently, I work at the Colorado Center for Personalized Medicine, where I help automate data pipelines and utilize machine learning to discover health disparities among patient groups.

 ### Work
-- I containerized a bioinformatics tool called [ESCALATOR](https://github.com/MatthewFisher126/ESCALATOR) which is used for calculating polygenic risk scores so it could be used on various platforms.
+- I containerized a bioinformatics tool called [ESCALATOR](https://github.com/MatthewFisher126/ESCALATOR) which is used for calculating polygenic risk scores, so it could be used on various platforms.
-- I help develop data QC pipelines in Nextflow to increase efficency of our workflows.
+- I help develop data QC pipelines in Nextflow to increase the efficiency of our workflows.

 ### Projects
 - [Credit card fraud detection classification](https://github.com/MatthewFisher126/data_mining_class/blob/main/credit-card-fraud-project.ipynb) comparing Random Forest and an ensemble approach (Random Forest + Bayesian techniques), the Random Forest algorithm outperformed the ensemble approach in most evaluation metrics (precision, recall, specificity, accuracy, Matthews Correlation Coefficient - 0.807 vs 0.797, respectively)